 The Office of Community Engaged Learning & Service affirms our commitment to racial justice.
 The objectives of our office are for students to be able to know themselves, understand the complexities of the world, and take creative action.
 This newsletter shares ideas on how individuals can educate themselves on topics of racial justice and take action to create change.

 There are still ways to support our neighbors, even during social distancing.
 Some people have new needs emerging, while others have existing needs exacerbated by the situation.
-Below are a few ideas to consider:
+This Washington Post article has some great general information "How can you help during the Coronavirus outbreak?".

 Policy and Governance: